How to Find and Connect with Your B2B Customers in 2019

 Interactive content addresses a lot of the challenges in demand gen today.
 First, it allows for personalized content, which we know is critical to buyers.
 Second, it’s great for engagement.
 Even research-driven B2B buyers can numb out after too much text-based content, and interactive content connects buyers with what they want, faster.
 Third, interactive content is often reformatted from successful text-based content or research.
 This makes it more affordable to create, and more likely to succeed because it’s being reworked from a content piece that has already proven itself.

-Interactive content also helps evenly distribute content across the buyer’s journey.
+When used as part of a comprehensive marketing program, interactive content also helps evenly distribute content across the buyer’s journey.
 Depending on which content format you choose, you can have a nice lead-generating content piece tailored to the top, middle, or bottom of your sales funnel.

 7. Leverage Events (Digital and In-Person)